olshevski/compose-navigation-reimagined/docs/animations.md

 - `Pop`, `Replace` and `Navigate` - objects that correspond to `pop…`, `replace…`, `navigate` methods of NavController
 - `Idle` - the default action of a newly created NavController

 You can also create new action types by implementing `NavAction` interface.
-Pass any object of the new type into `setNewBackstack` method of NavController and handle it in AnimatedNavHostTransitionSpec.
+Pass any object of the new type into `setNewBackstack` method of NavController and handle it in NavTransitionSpec.

 The last action can also be accessed through `action` property of NavBackstack.